The 3-second test

 Typography matters more than you think

-A study by MIT researcher Kevin Larson found that good typography doesn't just improve readability — it actually changes how people process information.
-Readers presented with well-set type performed better on cognitive tasks and reported feeling more positive about the content, even when the content was identical.
+A study by MIT researcher Kevin Larson demonstrated that good typography doesn't just improve readability — it actually changes how people process information.
+Readers presented with well-set text performed better on cognitive tasks and reported feeling more positive about the content, even when the content was identical.

 For premium brands, this means your font choices are doing invisible emotional work.
 The right typeface communicates authority, warmth, expertise, or approachability before the visitor reads a single sentence.
 The wrong one creates cognitive friction that erodes trust.

 Typography isn't decoration.
-It's the voice your text speaks in before the reader hears the words.
+It's the voice your copy speaks in before the reader hears the words.

 Photography: the fastest trust signal

 The fix isn't expensive.
-Authentic photography — even imperfect, behind-the-scenes shots taken on a decent phone — outperforms polished stock every time.
-Real team photos, real workspace, real work in progress.
+Authentic photography — even imperfect behind-the-scenes shots taken on a good phone — outperforms polished stock every time.
+Real team photos, real workspaces, real work in progress.
 Authenticity beats production value.

 Applying this to your site

-Run this quick audit on your own website:
+Run this quick audit on your own site:

-- Pull up your homepage on a phone.
-After 3 seconds, do you feel like a premium brand?
+- Open your homepage on a phone.
+After 3 seconds, does it feel like a premium brand?
 Or a template?

-- Can a first-time visitor explain what you do within 5 seconds of landing?
+- Can a first-time visitor explain what you do in 5 seconds?

 - Is there social proof above the fold (before scrolling)?